Marvel Comics: Cadence Industries ownership

 In 1968, while selling 50 million comic books a year, company founder Goodman revised the constraining distribution arrangement with Independent News he had reached under duress during the Atlas years, allowing him now to release as many titles as demand warranted.
-Late that year, he sold Marvel Comics and its parent company, Magazine Management, to the Perfect Film and Chemical Corporation, though he remained as publisher.
+Late that year, he sold Marvel Comics and its parent company, Magazine Management, to the Perfect Film & Chemical Corporation (later known as Cadence Industries), though he remained as publisher.
 In 1969, Goodman finally ended his distribution deal with Independent by signing with Curtis Circulation Company.

 In 1971, the United States Department of Health, Education, and Welfare approached Marvel Comics editor-in-chief Stan Lee to do a comic book story about drug abuse.
 Lee agreed and wrote a three-part Spider-Man story portraying drug use as dangerous and unglamorous.
 However, the industry's self-censorship board, the Comics Code Authority, refused to approve the story because of the presence of narcotics, deeming the context of the story irrelevant.
 Lee, with Goodman's approval, published the story regardless in The Amazing Spider-Man #96–98 (May–July 1971), without the Comics Code seal.
 The market reacted well to the storyline, and the CCA subsequently revised the Code the same year.

 Goodman retired as publisher in 1972 and installed his son, Chip, as publisher.
 Shortly thereafter, Lee succeeded him as publisher and also became Marvel's president for a brief time.
 During his time as president, he appointed his associate editor, prolific writer Roy Thomas, as editor-in-chief.
 Thomas added "Stan Lee Presents" to the opening page of each comic book.

 A series of new editors-in-chief oversaw the company during another slow time for the industry.
 Once again, Marvel attempted to diversify, and with the updating of the Comics Code published titles themed to horror (The Tomb of Dracula), martial arts (Shang-Chi: Master of Kung Fu), sword-and-sorcery (Conan the Barbarian in 1970, Red Sonja), satire (Howard the Duck) and science fiction (2001: A Space Odyssey, "Killraven" in Amazing Adventures, Battlestar Galactica, Star Trek, and, late in the decade, the long-running Star Wars series).
 Some of these were published in larger-format black and white magazines, under its Curtis Magazines imprint.

 Marvel was able to capitalize on its successful superhero comics of the previous decade by acquiring a new newsstand distributor and greatly expanding its comics line.
 Marvel pulled ahead of rival DC Comics in 1972, during a time when the price and format of the standard newsstand comic were in flux.
 Goodman increased the price and size of Marvel's November 1971 cover-dated comics from 15 cents for 36 pages total to 25 cents for 52 pages.
 DC followed suit, but Marvel the following month dropped its comics to 20 cents for 36 pages, offering a lower-priced product with a higher distributor discount.